Unifying Lane-Level Traffic Prediction from a Graph Structural Perspective: Benchmark and Baseline: Introduction

 \IEEEpubidadjcol

-The achievements in this field are relatively scattered and follow a development trend similar to road-level traffic prediction.
-Early research mainly relied on basic statistical methods and simple flow models to predict lane-level traffic\cite{clark2003traffic,guo2014adaptive}.
-However, with technological advancements, the focus shifted towards applying more complex machine learning and deep learning methods\cite{shen2021st,zheng2022lane}.
-Despite this progress, the application of these advanced methods still faces numerous challenges, such as complex intersections on urban expressways and inconsistent numbers of lanes.
-Moreover, lane-level traffic prediction involves processing large amounts of high-frequency, high-dimensional data, increasing computational costs and imposing greater demands on data collection and processing.
+Despite having a relatively long research history, lane-level traffic prediction remains underdeveloped compared to other granularities of traffic prediction.
+Existing research findings are relatively fragmented, resembling the early development of road-level traffic prediction.
+Initial studies primarily relied on basic statistical methods and simple flow models.
+With technological advancements, more complex machine learning, and deep learning methods have gradually been introduced into the research.
+However, the application of these methods still faces numerous challenges.
+For instance, issues such as inconsistent lane counts and complex multi-branch intersections on urban expressways significantly increase modeling difficulty.

-Additionally, there are many unresolved issues in the field.
-For instance, how to rapidly and accurately respond to changes in lane traffic flow, and how to effectively integrate data from diverse sources and types to enhance prediction accuracy.
-Furthermore, the lane-level traffic prediction domain lacks a comprehensive overview or established benchmark standards, making it difficult for newcomers and practitioners to quickly grasp the core issues and latest developments in the field.